“Every Family Deserves A Beautiful Smile.” Dr. Robert Axelrad, DDS

 Arguably, the best-case scenario during your trip to the dentist is cosmetic dentistry or, in other words, dentistry designed to enhance your smile.

-When we look at ourselves in the mirror, or when other people meet us – teeth are often the first thing they notice.
-When our teeth are broken, missing or not as white as they could be, we tend to become self-conscious.
-We smile less often as a result.
+When we look at ourselves in the mirror or when other people meet us – teeth are often the first thing they notice.
+As a result, when our teeth are broken, missing or not as white as they could be, we tend to become self-conscious.

-The good news is that through cosmetic dentistry, your mouth can look and feel beautiful again; more importantly, you’ll smile more and friends and family will take notice of your increased self-confidence.
+The good news is that with the help of a cosmetic dentist, your mouth can look and feel beautiful again.
+Most noteworthy, you’ll smile more and friends and family will take notice of your increased self-confidence.

-Our dentists offer a wide range of cosmetic procedures for kids, adults and seniors.
-We can fix stained teeth – even stains that sometimes occur as a side effect of the drug tetracycline.
-We can close gaps between front teeth if that isn’t the “look” you desire, make chipped and broken teeth look like new, eliminate overly “gummy” smiles and of course, replace missing teeth.
+Above all, we can fix stained teeth – even stains that sometimes occur as a side effect of the drug tetracycline.
+Furthermore, we can close gaps between front teeth if that isn’t the “look” you desire, make chipped and broken teeth look like new, eliminate overly “gummy” smiles and of course, replace missing teeth.

-Simply put, Bonding is the placement of white filling material (composite resin) onto a tooth’s surface for the purpose of repairing a crack / fracture or enhancing the appearance of your teeth.
+Bonding is the placement of white filling material (composite resin) onto a tooth’s surface to repair a crack/fracture or enhance the appearance of your teeth.

 It can help to repair and enhance your appearance by closing gaps between teeth and fix teeth that are chipped, broken, stained, or cracked.